rico-vz/HeimerdingerLoL/SECURITY.md

 ## Public or Private Reporting

-We prefer that you report security vulnerabilities privately to **sec-report@heimerdinger.lol** before disclosing them publicly.
+We prefer that you report security vulnerabilities privately to **security@rico.sh** before disclosing them publicly.
 This gives us an opportunity to address the issue and protect our users before potential exploitation.

 ## Security Contact

-You can reach us at **sec-report@heimerdinger.lol** for any security-related concerns.
+You can reach us at **security@rico.sh** for any security-related concerns.

 ## Acknowledgments